DelifisekBetonNecmettin/black-jack/README.md

 # black-jack
-a simple black jack game that developed with java
+A Simple Black Jack Card Game that developed with Java Awt and Java Swing.